Tourism in Abruzzo

-In 2022 also american travel magazine Travel + Leisure include Abruzzo in 50 Best Places to Travel in 2022.
+In 2022 also American travel magazine Travel + Leisure include Abruzzo in 50 Best Places to Travel in 2022 and also others many prestigious foreign magazines in the tourism sector have produced publications on the region in recent years, underlining its great tourist appeal.

-In 2021, arrivals were 1,330,887 tourists.
+In 2023, arrivals were 1.745.373 tourists.

 Mountain and ecotourism tourism

-The region currently has 17 active ski resort.
-They are located in the town of Scanno, Ovindoli, Pescasseroli, Tagliacozzo, Roccaraso, Campo Imperatore, Campo Felice, Rivisondoli, Pescocostanzo and Prati di Tivo where winter tourism is highly developed and then you can play sports such as alpine skiing, snowboarding, ski mountaineering, ski touring, cross-country skiing and dog sledding.
-Other trails and facilities are in San Giacomo (Valle Castellana), Passolanciano-Majelletta, Prato Selva, Campo Rotondo, Campo di Giove, Passo San Leonardo, Passo Godi, Pizzoferrato and Gamberale.
+The region currently has 23 active ski resort.
+They are located in the town of Scanno, Ovindoli, Pescasseroli, Roccaraso, Campo Imperatore, Campo Felice, Rivisondoli, Pescocostanzo and Pianoro Campitelli where winter tourism is highly developed and then you can play sports such as alpine skiing, snowboarding, ski mountaineering, ski touring, cross-country skiing and dog sledding.
+Other trails and facilities are in Passolanciano-Majelletta, Campo Rotondo, Campo di Giove, Piani di pezza, Voltigno, Centomonti, Macchiarvana, Monte Piselli.

 Abruzzo is called Europe's greenest region and boasts the presence of three national parks (Parco Nazionale d'Abruzzo, Lazio e Molise, Gran Sasso e Monti della Laga National Park, Maiella National Park, and regional park Sirente Velino Regional Park) and 38 protected areas between oasis, regional reserves and state reserves.
-The parks allow tourists hiking and nature activities, leisure activities and holidays such as excursions to the park, horse riding, hiking, cycling, canoeing, rafting, windsurfing, hiking, birdwatching, boating on Lake of Bomba, activities paragliding and hang-gliding and finally tourism resort on Lake of Scanno and Campotosto, in addition to the natural parks of Abruzzo boasts numerous protected areas.
+The parks allow tourists hiking and nature activities, leisure activities and holidays such as excursions to the park, horse riding, hiking, cycling, hiking, birdwatching, and canoeing, rafting, windsurfing, boating on Lake of Bomba, Lake of Scanno and Campotosto, in addition to the natural parks of Abruzzo boasts numerous protected areas.

-Unesco site
+UNESCO site

 In 2017, the ancient beech forests of the Abruzzo Lazio and Molise National Park of Europe were recognized as a World Heritage Site by UNESCO, with the region thus gaining its first prestigious site.